Jeevitha926/HealthcareBI-Dashboard/README.md

 After setting up the project, you can interact with the dashboards to explore various healthcare metrics.
 Use the filters and visualizations to gain insights into specific areas of interest.

+## Conclusion
+The U.S. Healthcare Industry Dynamics project for 2019-2020 offers a comprehensive and insightful analysis of the healthcare landscape, utilizing advanced data analytics and visualization tools.
+Through meticulous data cleaning, DAX calculations, and interactive visualizations, this project provides valuable insights and strategic intelligence for healthcare stakeholders.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.